knpuniversity/blog/spanish-translations.md

 One thing is to accurately translate a tutorial but delivering a multi-language site it's quite a different thing to do.
 As you may have noticed we partially translated the site into Spanish, you will see Spanish content only on those tutorials that are translated.
-For this purpose we installed and configured the `StofDoctrineExtensionsBundle` bundle in the application.
+For this purpose we installed and configured the `StofDoctrineExtensionsBundle` in the application.
 If you can learn more about the _translatable_ behavior [here](https://github.com/doctrine-extensions/DoctrineExtensions/blob/main/doc/translatable.md)

 ## Want to Help?